lucerne fodder for silage

 How to cultivate lucerne is relatively easy.
 This plant thrives in highland areas with soil pH conditions of around 5.5 and above.
 Before starting to plant lucerne fodder, the soil must be drained, cleared, and plowed with a gentle slope so that the plants can grow well before the start of the rainy season.
 The application of organic fertilizer is also very important and determines the quality of lucerne.

 The plant can also use the placement method by first making a hole as deep as 2.5 cm.
-The spacing between one seed and another is 30-40 cm per row.
+The spacing between one seed and another is 30 to 40 cm per row.
 Make sure the soil is moist and clean when planting, and use the recommended fertilizer to support root development.

 Lucerne fodder planting can also be done by intercropping.
 This method is even more recommended because the growth results can be faster with more economical cultivation costs.
 During the growing season, you should be wary of fungal and seed insect infestations.